oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Subtype name: kb+jwt
 * Required parameters: n/a
 * Optional parameters: n/a
-* Encoding considerations: binary; A Key Binding JWT is a JWT; JWT values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
+* Encoding considerations: binary; A Key Binding JWT is a JWT; JWT values are encoded as a series of base64url-encoded values separated by period ('.') characters.
 * Security considerations: See the Security Considerations section of [[ this specification ]], [@!RFC7519], and [@RFC8725].
 * Interoperability considerations: n/a
 * Published specification: [[ this specification ]]
-* Applications that use this media type: TBD
+* Applications that use this media type: Applications utilizing a JWT based proof of possession mechanism.
 * Fragment identifier considerations: n/a
 * Additional information:
    * Magic number(s): n/a